GeostatsGuy/GeostatsPy/README.md

 [![Documentation Status](https://readthedocs.org/projects/geostatspy/badge/?version=latest)](https://geostatspy.readthedocs.io/en/latest/?badge=latest)

+WARNING: use Python $\le$ 3.8.
+GeostatsPy depends on [numba](https://github.com/numba/numba) for optimizing compiler for efficient calculations.
+Numba is currently not compatible with Python $\ge$ 3.9.

 # GeostatsPy Package

 The GeostatsPy Package brings GSLIB: Geostatistical Library (Deutsch and Journel, 1998) functions to Python.
 GSLIB is a practical and extremely robust set of code for building spatial modeling workflows.